 But most prospective buyers tend to question why they even need a guide.
-Well, of the many reasons, check out this infographic on who’s buying condos.
-As you can see from the graphic that most people that buy a condo are first-timers.
+Well, of the many reasons, most people that buy a condo are first-timers.
 About 50% of people that are buying condos are first time buyers.

 Your Guide to Condo Hunting